iOS Strings

 By default, Smartling recognizes ios-style placeholders in iOS String files.

 Placeholders in iOS files are numbered when downloaded from Smartling.
-Placeholder numbering follows the guidelines set by Apple
+Placeholder numbering follows the guidelines set by Apple.

 iOS Placeholder Numbering

-One problem that often occurs during translation is that the translator may need to reorder parameters inside translated strings to account for differences in the source and target languages.
-If a string contains multiple arguments, the translator can insert special tags of the form n$ (where n specifies the position of the original argument) in between the formatting characters.
+If a string contains single or multiple arguments, the translator can insert special tags of the form n$ (where n specifies the position of the original argument) in between the formatting characters.
 These tags let the translator reorder the arguments that appear in the original string.
-The following example shows a string whose two arguments are reversed in the translated string:

 / Message in alert dialog when something fails /